NVIDIA/warp/docs/modules/runtime.rst

    # copy to Warp owned array
    a = wp.array(r, dtype=float, device="cpu")

-   # return a Warp array wrapper around the numpy data (zero-copy)
+   # return a Warp array wrapper around the NumPy data (zero-copy)
    a = wp.array(r, dtype=float, copy=False, device="cpu")

    # return a Warp copy of the array data on the GPU